mbrossar/SE2-3-/README.md

 Installation
 -------------------
-These scripts are based on the [PyTorch](https://pytorch.org/) library with CUDA installed for highly fast batch computation (It assumes the desktop is equipped with a GPU).
+These scripts are based on the [PyTorch](https://pytorch.org/) library with CUDA installed for highly fast batch computation (it assumes the desktop is equipped with a GPU).
 It necessitates to install the following packages

 ```
 pip install torch torchvision pyyaml matplotlib numpy scipy typing termcolor